iOS 26 Overheating: 8 Quick Fixes

 In total, you'll find eight useful solutions below.
 Read on for more details.

-Turn off/Restart your iPhone
+Turn Off or Restart your iPhone

-The simplest and quickest solution to stop your iPhone from getting hot is to turn off or restart your iPhone.
+The simplest and quickest solution to stop your iPhone from getting hot is to turn it off or restart your iPhone.

 A restart can delete unnecessary caches as well as close some energy-consuming processes.